 by Margot Lee Shetterly

 A film by the same name brought these little known women into the light and we are all better for it!
-The is the story of four amazing mathematicians, Dorothy Vaughan, Mary Jackson, Katherine Johnson, and Christine Darden, who contributed to NASA’s success by providing important calculations.
+This is the story of four amazing mathematicians, Dorothy Vaughan, Mary Jackson, Katherine Johnson, and Christine Darden, who contributed to NASA’s success by providing important calculations.
 But it wasn’t easy and they had to overcome strong racial and gender barriers to succeed.

 Ada Byron Lovelace and the Thinking Machine